Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 01 Customizing the information in your Mailbox

-When you open a category, the messages are listed in a table, with one row per message and a variety of columns that each present a different piece of information that is related to the message.
-By default, these columns are Created, Status, Channel, Latest message, Customer, Ticket type, and SLA countdown.
+When you open a category, the tickets are listed in a table, with one row per ticket and a variety of columns that each present a different piece of information related to the message.
+By default, these columns are Quick reply, Channel, Customer, AI classification, Latest update, Owner, Time left, Sales order and Tags.

 You can: